-A test used to establish how skin reacts to ingredients or chemical products.
-A tiny amount of the product is put onto clean skin (like the wrist or behind the ear) and left for 24 hours.
+A skin test is used to establish how skin reacts to ingredients or chemical products.
+A tiny amount of the product is put onto clean skin (somewhere like the wrist or behind the ear) and left for 24 hours.
 Should always be used before hair tinting, and before using things like latex.

 This term describes the level of shine that a product has.
 Sheen ranges from a soft, natural sheen (which can also be called “dewy”) to a high-sheen or gloss finish.
 A product with no sheen at all is called matte.

 A term used to describe how fine or translucent a product is, in particular a foundation.
 A sheer foundation would be one that has less pigmentation in its formulation (like a tinted moisturiser) and provides a little coverage while allowing the skin to show through, creating a natural-looking base.

 A women’s short hairstyle from the 1920s where the hair at the nape was shaved, or very closely cut, under a bobbed hairstyle.

 Stands for sun protection factor and is a laboratory-measured level of protection against sun damage (UVB radiation).
 It is found in sunscreens and some makeup products.
 Basically, the higher the SPF, the greater the protection offered against UVB, which is the main cause of sunburn.

 Also called mastix.
 A liquid adhesive that is used to stick hair lace to skin, for example wigs and facial hair.

 A thick strand of real or synthetic hair that is used to add bulk, detail, or colour to a hairstyle.
 The end of the switch can have a small elastic loop, making it easier to attach the switch to the wearer’s head.